damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Electronics/README.md

 To reuse a electrical design, it should provide information consist of:

  1. Preferable file format
-   - Editable file formats of Printed Circuit Board (PCB) and Schematic diagram that could be:
+   - Editable file formats for designing the layout of Printed Circuit Board (PCB) and Schematic diagram that could be:
      - Source formats such as .gbr, .lib format
      - Neutral formats such as Kicad_mod, kicad_pcb
  2. Preferable software